Kitware/ParaView/Documentation/dev/git/develop.md

   * `--named <regex>`, `-n <regex>`: Trigger jobs matching `<regex>` anywhere in their name.
 Job names may be seen on the merge request's Pipelines tab.
   * `--stage <stage>`, `-s <stage>`: Only affect jobs in a given stage.
-Stage names may be seen on the merge request's Pipelines tab.
+    When provided multiple times, all named stages are matched.
+Stage names may be seen on the merge request's pipeline page with the "Group jobs by" option set to "Stages".
 Note that the names are determined by what is in the `.gitlab-ci.yml` file and may be capitalized in the web page, so lowercasing the webpage's display name for stages may be required.
   * `--action <action>`, `-a <action>`: The action to perform on the jobs.
     Possible actions: